RAVI-TJ/Concept-of-Data-Science-/README.md

 ## 📘 Overview

-This project implements a **Ternary Search Tree (TST)** for efficient storage and lookup of strings.
-The TST balances the performance benefits of tries with the space efficiency of binary search trees.
-The aim is to:
+This project focuses on implementing a **Ternary Search Tree (TST)** for efficient string storage and lookup.
+The TST combines the performance advantages of tries with the space efficiency of binary search trees.
+The main objectives are to:

-- Verify correctness through unit tests
+- Verify correctness using unit tests
 - Insert and search large datasets (~58k words)
-- Validate rejection of prefix-only queries
+- Ensure prefix-only queries are rejected
-- Benchmark performance on HPC using SLURM
+- Benchmark performance on HPC with SLURM
-- Plot insert/search time growth as dataset size increases
+- Plot insert/search time as dataset size increases

 ---

 ## 🛠️ Project Workflow

 1. **TST Implementation**
-   - Created `Node` and `TernarySearchTree` classes
+   - Developed `Node` and `TernarySearchTree` classes
    - Implemented `insert()`, `search()`, and `get_all_words()`
 2. **Local Testing**
-   - Sample word insertions: `"cat", "cape", "can", "dog", "dot"`
+   - Inserted sample words: `"cat", "cape", "can", "dog", "dot"`
-   - Checked:
+   - Verified:
-     - Exact matches work ✅
+     - Exact matches succeed ✅
      - Prefixes return false ❌
-     - Empty strings ignored
+     - Empty strings are ignored
-     - Duplicates handled
+     - Duplicates are handled
 3. **Dataset Integration**
    - Used `corncob_lowercase.txt` (58,110 English words)
-   - Verified all words inserted and retrieved
+   - Confirmed all words were inserted and retrieved
 4. **Negative Case Testing**
-   - Used `not_insert_words.txt` to confirm no false matches
+   - Used `not_insert_words.txt` to ensure no false matches
 5. **GitHub Version Control**
-   - Used branches, resolved merge conflicts
+   - Utilized branches and resolved merge conflicts
-   - Pushed `.ipynb`, `.py`, benchmark, and SLURM script
+   - Pushed `.ipynb`, `.py`, benchmark, and SLURM script files
 6. **HPC Execution via SLURM**
-   - Created virtualenv and activated it in the script
+   - Created and activated a virtual environment in the script
-   - Converted `.ipynb` → `.py`
+   - Converted `.ipynb` to `.py`
-   - Submitted job using:
+   - Submitted the job using:
      ```bash
      sbatch -M genius tst_terenary.slurm
      ```
 7. **Benchmarking**
-   - Measured insert/search time for increasing word counts (step = 1000)
+   - Measured insert/search times for increasing word counts (step = 1000)
-   - Plotted the results using `matplotlib`
+   - Plotted results using `matplotlib`
 8. **Time Complexity Analysis**
-   - Analyzed actual vs theoretical complexity
+   - Compared actual and theoretical complexity
-   - Insert and Search scale nearly linearly
+   - Observed nearly linear scaling for insert and search

 ---

 ## 🧪 SLURM Output Snapshot

 ---